How to Sell Your Old Phone for the Best Price (2026 Guide)

 Sell Your Old Phone Now

 Your phone is worth the most it’ll ever be worth right now.
 Tomorrow it’s worth a little less.
 Next month, more is gone.
-Pick a method from this list, run a check on two comparison platforms, and sell this week.
+To sell your old phone for what it’s actually worth, pick a method from this list, run a check on two comparison platforms, wipe the device, and sell this week.
 The comparison step takes under five minutes and can be worth $40-80 on a mid-range device or $100+ on a recent flagship.
 That money offsets the cost of your next upgrade, or it just goes back into your pocket.
 Either outcome beats a depreciating device sitting in a drawer.